Air Education and Training Command Studies and Analysis Squadron: Strategic bombing of Japan

 The second predecessor of the squadron was the 21st Bombardment Squadron, Very Heavy, which was activated at Dalhart Army Air Field, Texas as one of the original four squadrons of the 16th Bombardment Group.
-However, before the squadron could be manned or equipped, groups flying the Boeing B-29 Superfortress were reorganized from four to three bombardment squadrons and the squadron was inactivated on 10 May 1944.
+However, before the squadron could be manned or equipped, groups flying the Boeing B-29 Superfortress were reorganized from four bombardment squadrons with seven aircraft each to three bombardment squadrons with ten aircraft each and the squadron was inactivated on 10 May 1944.

 The squadron's inactivation lasted only three weeks, however, and on 1 June it was again activated at Dalhart, this time as a component of the 501st Bombardment Group.
 In August, the squadron moved to Harvard Army Air Field, Nebraska, where it trained for combat with the Superfortress.
-It left Harvard in March 1945 after completing its training and arrived at its combat station, Northwest Field (Guam) on 14 April.
+It left Harvard in March 1945 after completing its training and arrived at its combat station, Northwest Field, Guam, on 14 April.
 The squadron flew its first combat mission against Truk Island on 19 June, and eight days later made its first attack on Japan.
 The unit's missions focused on Japan's petroleum facilities on Honshu.
-In July 1945, it received a Distinguished Unit Citation for attacks on the Maruzen and Utsobo oil refineries and storage facilities at Kawasaki.
+In July 1945, it received a Distinguished Unit Citation for attacks on the Maruzen oil refinery at Shimotso, the Utsobo oil refinery at Yokkaichi and storage facilities at Kawasaki.

 After VJ Day, the squadron dropped food and supplies to prisoners of war in Japan, China, Korea and Manchuria.
 The squadron remained on Guam until it was inactivated in June 1946.